mmad4804/startup/notes.md

 `ssh -i [key pair file] ubuntu@[ip address]`
 Use `exit` to exit the remote shell

+A domain name is just a text string listed in a special database (domain name registry) that are connected to IP addresses to make them more user-friendly.
+Route 53 is the AWS service that handles everything DNS-related: where we can buy a domain name, host the domain on their DNS servers, and create DNS records.

+Caddy helps route HTTP requests, basically a service that listens and serves up the requested static files or routes it to another web service.
+Caddyfile is our configuration file containing definitions for routhing HTTP requests, usually don't have to modify.
+The public_html file is a directory of files that Caddy serves up when requests are made to the root or web server.

 ## HTML Notes

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.